Shein IPO: Everything you need to know about Shein

 Is Shein profitable?

 As a private company, Shein doesn’t disclose financial figures.
-However, data provider BusinessofApps has estimated that annual its revenue reached $30 billion in 2022.
+However, data provider CB Insights has estimated that its sales topped £7.4 billion as the Covid-19 crisis saw a boost in sales as consumers spent more time browsing online.
+It’s estimated the firm generates £86 billion in revenue.

 The company has stated that due to its strong financial position, it wouldn’t be rushing into an IPO that would damage its reputation.